Symptoms: Free memory is low – all functions are running slower than normal.

 See our explanation for missing/corrupt indexes here.

-Such situations will result high Paging File usage.
-When free memory runs low, the server flushes the oldest page to disk when it requires new space.
+Such situations will result in high Paging File usage.
+When free memory runs low, the server flushes the oldest page to disk when it requires a new space.
 Thus sustained physical I/O both for reading and writing, which is a major performance concern

 The more memory your server has the more cached disk reads and writes it can perform.
 Lack of system memory can cause high non-cached disk reads and writes.
 Adding memory to your server can help lower physical disk access.